 Microsoft has just started giving priority to PWA sites in Bing search results.
 Folks at Google have hinted that they will do the same.
 Safari might be supporting the service worker API soon.
 The Washington Post ended up making there site faster across the board by making it a progressive web app.

-The Effect of Going Chromeless Jump link for The Effect of Going Chromeless
+The Effect of Going Chromeless Section titled The Effect of Going Chromeless

 You cannot rely on controls.
 There is comfort with browser UI.
 You also don’t have to recreate the wheel.
 The display mode media query can help detect and act accordingly for fullscreen features.
 How does something get shared within a Chromeless web app.

 App shell means the first paint happens quickly and improves percieved performance.